kiriwalawren/nixflix/docs/getting-started/index.md

 - NixOS with flakes enabled
 - Git for version control
 - Basic familiarity with NixOS modules
-- (Optional, but highly recommended) Some form of secrets management, like [sops-nix](https://github.com/Mic92/sops-nix)
+- Some form of secrets management, like [sops-nix](https://github.com/Mic92/sops-nix)

 ## Enable Flakes